In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Entrance examination:

-If the participant would like to audition for the production/scenic project, he/she should send a good quality video with a French aria by 01 May 2024.
+If the participant wants to do the production of the scenic project and the concert projects he/she should send a good quality video with a French aria by 1st of May 2025.

 Description of the final examination: